 Upon verifying the order’s legitimacy, your team members will then create a purchase order for the 20,000 coffee cups.
 They’ll record all necessary information they receive through phone calls, online carts, and checkouts, or hand-written requests.
 What type of cups does the customer want?
 What size do they need?
 Is the order all the same color of cups or multiple colors?
 Are they functional or decorative?
 When does the customer need them in hand?

 After team members create purchase orders, they send them to accounts receivable.
 Cups-to-Go team members in accounts receivable then create an invoice and determine collection requirements.
 Will you require 10% down to begin production on their cups?
 Do you ask for cash upon delivery of the products?
 Or, do you give them 30 days to pay upon receipt of the cups?

 Next, you’ll begin production of the cups.
 Do you have assembly lines for different types of coffee cups in a warehouse?
 Do employees monitor machine production, or do they make the cups by hand?
 What is your process?
 Who oversees production?
 Do you have quality control protocols?
 How long does production take?
 To finish the order and get it delivered to your customer in a timely manner, you’ll have to make sure all of your machines and employees are working well and in a timely manner.

-As you finish production of the 20,000 coffee cups, how do you package them?
+As production of the 20,000 coffee cups is completed, how do you package them?
 Is packaging the final step in your mechanical assembly line or in your employee assembly line?
 Does your packaging have your company name and logo on it?
 Do you use boxes, jimmies, packing peanuts, bubble wrap, or something else to prevent breakage?
 Finally, where do the final packages go to be shipped, and which carrier will ship them?